PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies: Method

 Regarding translation, an empirical analysis of our large-scale pre-training statistics reveals a distinct distributional divergence between the lateral ($x, y$) and longitudinal ($z$) axes as shown in our Appendix.
 While the $x$ and $y$ distributions exhibit comparable means and variances, the $z$-axis (depth) distribution is significantly shifted, reflecting the inherent perspective projection and depth range of the camera.
 To accommodate this discrepancy and enforce depth-aware geometric grounding, we employ a shared \texttt{<trans\_xy>} token for the $x$ and $y$ dimensions and a distinct \texttt{<trans\_z>} token for the depth dimension.

-To further evaluate 3D grounding performance in general 3D benchmark~\cite{brazil2023omni3d}, we incorporate object scale into the representation.
-Since the physical dimensions of objects across all three axes exhibit similar statistical characteristics, we represent object scale using a unified \texttt{<size>} token for representing the size.
+To evaluate 3D grounding performance in general 3D benchmark~\cite{brazil2023omni3d}, we incorporate object scale into the representation.
+Since object dimensions across all three axes exhibit similar statistical characteristics, we represent object scale using a unified \texttt{<size>} token for spatial dimensions.

 By mapping image observations into structured pose tokens, Pose-VLA establishes a direct correspondence between image pixels and physical entities within a metric-aligned coordinate system.
 Unlike previous methods \cite{bai2025qwen2,man2025locateanything3d} that rely on decomposing numerical coordinates into individual digit tokens, our tokenization scheme significantly enhances efficiency by reducing the required token sequence length per coordinate.
 Crucially, this approach ensures that all task data are optimized within a shared real-world metric space, enabling a unified physical vocabulary across both perception and action.
 By supervising the model to estimate target object poses, we drive the network to implicitly learn 3D spatial features, leading to a level of fine-grained geometric reasoning that far surpasses the capabilities of conventional VLMs dominated by VQA supervision.